TheEmi/3DMP/Final Project/README.md

 <br>
 HOW IT WORKS: The mechanism rotates the Base Wheel to move the whole Ride around the global Z axis and uses the difference in movement from the Base Wheel and the Base to move a gear on the Base wheel.
-This causes the whole ride to be related to the Base Wheel and maked it simple to rotate the Ride around it's own tilted Z axis.
+This causes the whole ride to be related to the Base Wheel and makes it simple to rotate the Ride around it's own tilted Z axis.
 <br>
 TO OPERATE THE RIDE: You turn the Operator joint or play the Rotate motion study (Included videos of this)